Karabar

 The employment environment in Karabar shows above-average strength when compared nationally

 However, health care & social assistance employs only 10.3% of local workers, below Rest of NSW's 16.9%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Over the 12 months to September 2025, labour force levels decreased by 5.5%, and employment declined by 5.8%, resulting in a rise of 0.3 percentage points in unemployment rate.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Karabar's employment mix suggests local employment should increase by 6.1% over five years and 12.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels decreased by 5.5%, while employment declined by 5.8%, resulting in an unemployment rate rise of 0.3 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, and an unemployment rate increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Karabar's employment mix suggests local employment should increase by 6.1% over five years and 12.6% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment